Facilities (Learning Spaces)

 This article originally appeared in the May 2014 issue of School Planning & Management.

-Jonah Sacks is a senior consultant in acoustics at Acentech Inc., where he leads the Studio A division focused on the performing arts.
-He can be reached via www.acentech.com.
+Jonah Sacks is a principal consultant in acoustics at Acentech Inc., where he leads the Studio A division focused on the performing arts (www.acentech.com/bio/jonah-sacks).